bmurdata/bmurdata/README.md

 ### Hi, I'm Brian Murphy, developer, civic tech and data enthusiast

+  I am a Staff Analyst with the NYPD, providing data analysis and technical expertise for high ranking supervisors.
+This includes using MS Access to build databases for scholarship applicant tracking, and creating new data entry forms with a data-focused mindset.

-   I have full-stack web development experience with Python Flask and MySQL databases, having built a website to assist others in finding NYC Government jobs, with Python Selenium web scraping for data gathering.
-I have also built a sample API as part of a team for an upcoming app.
+  I have full-stack web development experience with Python Flask and MySQL databases, having built a website to assist others in finding NYC Government jobs, using Python Selenium web scraping for data gathering.
+I have also built a sample API as part of a team for an upcoming social app.
 Both sites are hosted on Google Cloud Platform, and I am using HerokuApp for designing and building a website for a non-profit focused on community outreach.

+  I am a certified developer in building Rasa machine learning virtual assistants, and MTA SQL Database fundamentals.
 # My major projects

 ## Web Scraping with Web Accessible Deployment